Operations and Supply Chain in the Digital Era MSc

 You will focus on the supply chain management and logistics initiatives of international and UK businesses and their critical importance in meeting customerexpectations whilst minimising service costs.

 You will develop an understanding of sustainable practices in global supply networks and purchasing strategies and how to negotiate in a buyer/supplier context.

 Importantly, you will receive training in the SAP system, the world-leading enterprise software suite.
 SAP experience is in high demand, and this programme allows us to provide you with hands-on training and an opportunity to attempt the initial gateway certification.

 |Qualification||Study mode||Course length||Placement||Start date|

-|MSc||Part-time||24 months||Oct 2018|
+|MSc||Part-time||24 months||October 2018|

-|MSc||Full-time (with placement)||15 months||Oct 2018|
+|MSc||Full-time (with placement)||15 months||October 2018|

 Association to Advance Collegiate Schools of Business (AACSB)